Louise Lake-Tack

-Dame Louise Agnetha Lake-Tack (born 26 July 1944) is a former Governor-General of Antigua and Barbuda.
+Dame Louise Agnetha Lake-Tack (born 26 July 1944) who served as the third governor-general of Antigua and Barbuda from 2007 to 2014.
 She was the first woman to hold the office.

 Background and earlier career

 Louise Lake-Tack was born in St. Philip Parish, Antigua in 1944.
 She was educated at Freetown Government School before attending the Antigua Girls High School in St. John's.
 After graduating she emigrated to the United Kingdom where she studied nursing at Charing Cross Hospital.
 Following the completion of her studies, she worked first at the National Heart Hospital and later at the Harley Street Clinic.

 Lake-Tack later studied and graduated in law and subsequently served as a magistrate at both Marylebone and Horseferry Magistrate Courts.
 She also sat at Pocock Street Crown Court and Middlesex Crown Court to hear appeal cases from the lower courts.
 She served as a member of the Antigua and Barbuda National Association (London) for the 24 years preceding her appointment as Governor-General.